DESCRIPTION

 Stop At: Skytrek Willow Springs Station, 16430 Flinders Ranges Way, Hawker SA 5434, Australia

 The Flinders Ranges is famed as having some of the Southern Hemisphere’s clearest skies.
 So, for the next two nights, enjoy front-row seats to one of Earth’s most spectacular light shows.
-After a campfire dinner, roll out your swag under a sea of stars blanketing the ancient landscape and spend the evening marveling at the Milky Way and counting constellations.
+After a campfire dinner, roll out your swag under a sea of stars blanketing the ancient landscape and spend the evening marvelling at the Milky Way and counting constellations.

-Today we will drive approximately 500 km.
+Today we drive approximately 500km.

 Meals included: